JonayedMohiuddin/Tic-Tac-Toe/README.md

 |  7  |  8  |  9  |
 +-----+-----+-----+
 ```
-Just type the number and press enter where you want to place your move `X`.
+Just type the number and press enter where you want to place your move `X`.</br>
 AI will play automatically after your move.

 ## DEMO :